Nicotine addiction symptoms and treatment

 - What are the available treatments for nicotine addiction?

 Nicotine addiction is one of the most prevalent types of addiction.
-Unfortunately, the use of tobacco products is largely normalized.
+However, the use of tobacco products is largely normalized.
 As a result, the exact scope and dangers of nicotine addiction are overlooked.

-While tobacco addiction can have severe effects on a person’s health, it is possible to treat it.
-In addition to standard treatment, a combination of counseling and nicotine replacement therapy, people usually opt for natural approaches.
+Treatment for nicotine addiction typically involves a combination of counseling and nicotine replacement therapy, but others opt for natural approaches.
 These include acupuncture, hypnosis, essential oils, and herbs.

 What are the causes of nicotine addiction?

 Various factors contribute to the development of nicotine addiction.
-Risk factors and causes of tobacco addiction are listed below.
+The causes of tobacco addiction are listed below.

 - Growing up with parents and other family members who smoke